Kevinsomnia/kevinsomnia.github.io/README.md

 # kevinsomnia.github.io
-This is my personal website for website projects.
+This is my personal website for web projects.